About USC Gould

 The global Trojan network of more than 10,000 law alumni and donors include recognized leaders in numerous fields who are deeply committed to supporting student and law school success.

-Career and Bar
+Career and Bar - LLM in ADR

 - LLM IN ALTERNATIVE DISPUTE RESOLUTION (LLM IN ADR) DEGREE